 In total, the African continent is home to more than 370 national parks.
 Kenya is home to the most,...

 Travelling from England?
 A Guide to the Updated Travel Rules (3 minute read)

 23.09.2021.
 You’ve probably heard the news.
 After months of confusing traffic light systems,...

-Frequently asked questions about our tours and safaris in Kenya
+Frequently asked questions about our Kenya safaris & package tours

-Will I explore the Masai Mara National Reserve?
+Will I explore the Masai Mara National Reserve on my Kenya safari?

 The Masai Mara National Reserve is Kenya's premier wildlife destination, forming part of the giant Serengeti ecosystem with neighbouring Tanzania.
 It's home to all of the Big Five (lions, leopards, elephants, rhinos, and buffalo) and countless other native species.